 All About the Caves

 I’m going to do my best to cover each cave, but as there’s 14 unique caves at Maquoketa Caves State Park, it may be a bit difficult.
 While I visited the exterior of every cave, I did not visit the inside of each cave.
-If a cave required crawling (aka half of the caves on this list), I skipped the interior.
-The good news is that there are plenty of caves that you can visit that don’t require crawling on your hands and knees.
+If a cave required crawling (aka half of the caves on this list), I skipped the interior because I was not in the mood to get covered in mud.

 Wide Mouth Cave

 From the main parking lot, if you enter the trail to the north, you’ll have a choice to make.
-You can head down to the Upper, Middle, and Lower Dancehalls or hike up a hill which will put you on a trail to some other caves.
-You’ll eventually loop back down so you could go either way, but the dancehalls are the most impressive so I recommend saving them for the end.
+You can head down to the Upper, Middle, and Lower Dance Halls or hike up a hill which will put you on a trail to some other caves.
+You’ll eventually loop back down so you could go either way, but the dance halls are the most impressive so I recommend saving them for the end.
 If you hike up the hill, the first cave you’ll reach is Wide Mouth Cave.

 Wide Mouth Caves requires you to crouch through its wide mouth to access the interior of the cave.